JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_extension.md

 The earliest IDE version that is compatible with the plugin.

-The supplied value will be utilized as the `<idea-version since-build=""/>` element attribute.
+The provided value will be utilized as the `<idea-version since-build=""/>` element attribute.

 The default value is set to the `MAJOR.MINOR` version based on the currently selected IntelliJ Platform, like `233.12345`.